Proclamation of the abolition of the monarchy: End of an era

 In the wake of the proclamation, efforts grew to eliminate the vestiges of the Ancien régime.
 As the date of the Republic's first anniversary approached, the Convention passed a set of laws replacing many familiar ancien systems of order and measurement, including the old Christian calendar.
 This dramatic change was powerful encouragement to the growing wave of anticlericalism which sought a dechristianisation of France.
-The new French Republican Calendar discarded all Christian reference points and calculated time from the Republic's first full day after the monarchy, 22 September 1792, the first day of Year One.
+The new French Republican Calendar discarded all Christian reference points and calculated time from the Republic's first full day after the monarchy, 22 September 1792, the first day of Year I.